makerscraft/launch-kit/README.md

 ## 1s batch is live !

-Yeahhhhhh! time to add your lead developpers on our pedagogical platforms and explain them all about it.
+You have your 20 students for the 1st batch. **Yeahhhhhh!** time for us to add your lead developpers on our pedagogical platforms and explain them all about it.

 **B O U M**